 King Arthur was considered a good leader because he succeeded in leading his knights in their quests & fights.
 Arthur showed his great competency in his dozen battles.
 He showed honor & courage & was very chivalrous.

 Why was Arthur considered such a great king?
 What were his accomplishments?

 Why was the Round Table created?

-Arthur had the Round Table created to prevent the quarrels & not go unsettled with his knights.
+Arthur had the Round Table created to prevent the quarrels & settle the disputes.
 In the Round Table, acts of chivalry were planned & discussed.

 What was the holy grail and why were Arthur & his knights searching for it?

 The Holy Grail has become a central theme in Arthurian

 literature.
 King Arthur and The Knights of the Round Table searched for the Holy Grail because they saw a vision of it

 on their table and knew they had to find it.
 The three knights